How to Visit Kyoto Temples by Area: Practical Route Guide for Western, Eastern & Southern Kyoto

 From Nanzenji Temple, you can easily reach the southern end of the Philosopher’s Path, which leads picturesquely to Ginkakuji Temple further north.

-Another must-see temple in Kyoto is Ginkakuji Temple (Higashiyama Jishoji) – the Silver Pavilion.
+Another historic sanctuary in Kyoto is Ginkakuji Temple (Higashiyama Jishoji) – the Silver Pavilion.
 It is located in the eastern part of Kyoto by the Higashiyama Mountains.
 One can, for example, get there by walking the breathtaking (especially during cherry blossoms) Philosopher’s Path.

 Shogun Ashikaga Yoshimasa built the temple in 1482, inspired by his grandfather’s retirement pavilion, Kinkakuji – the Golden Pavilion, in northwestern Kyoto.
 Despite its name, the pavilion has never been silver-plated.